robbintt/outlines/monographs/account_traversal.md

 Draw this graph with bubbles and arrows.

 For each account ask yourself, "if I lose the password for this account, how do I recover it?"
-The answer is usually traced back to one `recovery phone number` and a few `recover email` accounts.
+The answer is usually traced back to one `recovery phone number` and a few `recovery email` accounts.

 Once you find your most common `recovery emails` and `recovery phone numbers`, ask yourself - how do you recover those accounts?
 You should find that everything depeonds on one or two things, often your `phone number` and `primary email`.